maskedv/maskedv.github.io/readme.md

 Initiate the main process with `npm start` which opens a web development viewer and runs the core transpiled JavaScript code.

 Output static website will be at `src/builder/build/`.
 That result is what is pushed into `master` branch.
+It also generates the static website in `builder/build/`

+To see the website on the browser, in a terminarl go to `builder/build/` and execute `npx http-server`.

 # CI/CD